xunrage/fluidframework/README.md

-A framework for database access
+A framework for database access.